Dr. Radosław Zajdel

 • 2019–2023: Member of IAG Joint Working Group 1.2.3 toward reconciling geocenter motion estimates (joint with IERS).

-• 2017–present: Coordinator of the affiliated ILRS analysis center at WUELS focusing on SLR-based orbit validation.
+• 2017–present: Coordinator of the affiliated ILRS analysis center at UPWr focusing on SLR-based orbit validation.

 • 2016–2019: Member of IAG Joint Analytical Group JSG 0.14 on fusion of multi-technique geodetic data.